keptn/keptn.github.io/content/docs/0.7.x/reference/bridge/_index.md

     link="./assets/chart_heatmap.png"
     caption="Evaluation result">}}

-* If the `sh.keptn.events.evaluation-done` event has the label `buildId` attached, the Keptn Bridge reads the value of this label and uses it as label for the x-axis in the *Chart*:
+* If the `sh.keptn.events.evaluation-done` event has the label `buildId` attached, the Keptn Bridge reads the value of this label and uses it as label for the x-axis in the *Chart*.
+If the value of the label is an URL, the label will be displayed as a link, so you can easily link back to the Dynatrace Dashboard for example.

     {{< popup_image
         link="./assets/buildId.png"